ArnoldSmith86/virtualtabletop/README.md

 cd virtualtabletop                                                                      # changes to the newly created directory npm install                                                                             # uses the Node.js package manager to install all dependencies
 ```

+### Windows

+1. Install [Git](https://git-scm.com/download/win) (or the [GitHub app](https://desktop.github.com/)) and [Node.js](https://nodejs.org/en/download/current/).
+2. Open the command prompt and [cd](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/) to a directory where you want the project to live.
+3. Do `git clone --recurse-submodules https://github.com/ArnoldSmith86/virtualtabletop.git` which downloads the project (or use the GitHub app to do this).
+4. Do `cd virtualtabletop` to get into the project directory git created.
+5. Do `npm install` so Node.js downloads all the dependencies of the project.

 ## Starting the server